Economic ethics: India

-The Rig Veda acknowledges economic inequality in Chapter 10, stating: "The riches of the liberal never waste away, while he who will not give finds no comfort in them."
-This suggests that wealth accumulation was not inherently immoral, but hoarding it was considered a sin.[1]
-Similarly, Arthashastra established laws promoting economic efficiency within an ethical framework.
-Its author, Kautilya, argued that infrastructure development—primarily the responsibility of the king—was a key driver of economic growth, provided it was carried out in a morally sound manner.
+The Rig Veda illustrates an apprehension of economic inequality.
+In chapter 10, it states that, "the riches of the liberal never waste away, while he who will not give finds no comfort in them."
+This indicates that generating personal wealth was not considered immoral, but rather that hoarding this wealth was a sin.
+The Arthasastra formulated laws that promote economic efficiency in the context of an ethical society.
+The author, Kautilya, posited that building infrastructure, which was the responsibility of the king, was a key determinant of economic growth when constructed in an ethical environment.